 In Ghana, Foto Gari and yoo ke garri are popular ways of eating gari.
 Yoo ke garri is gari with beans.
 Foto gari is made by making a stew and pouring moistened gari into it.
 Garri is also a soup thickener.

-Made from cassava, the tubers are harvested, peeled, removing the covering, and the white pulp is grated in a garri grinding machine.
+Gari is made from cassava, the tubers are harvested, peeled and the white pulp is grated in a garri grinding machine.
 Before the advent of machines, the cassava is hand grated.

 The grated produce is then put into a jute sack and the sack tied.
 Traditionally, this is left to ferment for three to seven days depending on the type of garri been made.
 This step is very important, as the fermentation process helps to reduce and detoxify the high cyanide content of cassava.

 While still inside the sack, sacks are stacked up on each other, and a wooden board placed below and above the sacks.
 The wooden boards are tied together with the sacks full of the grated cassava in between.
 Tension is created by tightening the rope and thus allowing water to run out of the grated cassava being processed.

 Usually, by day three, the grated cassava would have lost quite some water and become reasonably dried.